Resume

 Conversational vs. fluent: what’s the difference?

 Conversational proficiency means you can handle everyday conversations, but might struggle with complex topics.
 Fluent proficiency means you’re comfortable in nearly all situations, including professional and technical discussions, and can speak almost as well as a native speaker.
 For example, conversational Spanish might involve casual chats, while fluent Spanish means you can negotiate business deals or discuss technical subjects.
+You may become conversational if you pursued another language as a hobby or extracurricular activity, whereas you may become fluent if you completed a formal training program.
+For the former, you may want to consider a hobbies resume section or even an extracurricular activities resume section.

 How to say you read, write, and speak Spanish on your resume?